Cancel anytime

 Overview

-The Invesco FTSE RAFI Developed Markets ex-U.S. ETF (PXF) seeks to track the investment results of the FTSE RAFI Developed ex U.S. 1000 Index, which measures the performance of fundamentally selected companies in developed markets, excluding the U.S.
+The Invesco FTSE RAFI Developed Markets ex-U.S. ETF (PXF) seeks to track the investment results of the FTSE RAFI Developed ex U.S. 1000 Index, which is composed of large and mid-capitalization developed market equities, excluding the U.S., selected based on fundamental measures.

 Reputation and Reliability

-Invesco is a well-established global investment management firm with a strong reputation and a long track record of managing various ETF products.
+Invesco is a well-established global investment management firm with a long history and a wide range of ETF offerings.

 Management Expertise